Boisgontier-Lab/KinarmApproachAvoidTask/README.md

-The Kinarm Approach Avoidance Task is found in the Approach Avoid folder
+The Task folder contains the Kinarm Approach Avoid Task, Kinarm Approach Avoid Task model, the .dtp file for this task, all 24 active/sedentary/circle/square images, and instruction images to show images.

-READC3D and matlab scripts are used to analyze participant data.
-Both must be put in the matlab folder to run analysis
+The ReadC3D folder contains Kinarm-developed matlab scripts for analysing .kinarm and .c3d files.

-run extractApproachAvoidTask.m for analysis
+The Analysis folder contains the matlab scripts to analysize the Kinarm Approach Avoid Task.
+The only script required to run for analysis is the extractApproachAvoidTask.m matlab script.
+This script calls on other functions (find... series) to calculate parameters.